itskalvik/docker-sgp-tools/robot-docker/README.md

 ros2 launch ros_sgp_tools visualize_data.launch.py mission_log:=<log folder name>
 ```

+### Simulator
+You can test your mission or develop new algorithms in our companion ROS2/Gazebo [simulator](https://www.itskalvik.com/sgp-tools/docker.html)

 ## Parameters
 You can control the following extension parameters by running the following command in the terminal provided by the SGP-Tools extension: